pyscf/pyscf.github.io/source/user/mcscf.rst

 Frozen-orbital MCSCF
 -----------------

-To reduce to computational expense of CASSCF calculations, users can "freeze" orbitals thereby excluding them from optimization.
+Orbitals can be frozen in the orbital optimization to e.g. reduce the computational effort of CASSCF calculations.
+The orbitals will remain fixed throughout the optimization.

 Users can specify the number of lowest orbitals to freeze: